 - The vehicle application (Aesthetics vs Off-road)

-All these factors needs to be considered, and play a vital role as to how complex the exercise will be.
+All these factors need to be considered and play a vital role as to how complex the exercise will be.

 To begin, let’s take a quick look at the physical differences in size between a 33” and a 35” tire.
 It might not even seem like much, but believe me, it’s quite a jump.
 Read more about that here and here.